CliMA/Oceananigans.jl/docs/src/contributing.md

 # Contributors Guide

-Thank you for considering contributing to Oceananigans!
-This short guide will give you ideas on how you can contribute and help you make a contribution.
+Thank you for considering contributions to Oceananigans!
+We hope this guide helps you make a contribution.

 Feel free to ask us questions and chat with us at any time about any topic at all by